Bolesław II the Bold: Duke of Poland

 Following the death of his father Casimir in 1058, Bolesław II, as the eldest son, inherited Greater and Lesser Poland as well as the Mazovian, Pomerelian, and Silesian lands.
-His younger brothers Władysław Herman and Mieszko became Governors of the remaining provinces.
-However Mieszko died relatively early, in 1065, at which point his lands came under the authority of Bolesław II.
+His younger brothers Władysław I Herman and Mieszko became Governors of the remaining provinces.
+However, Mieszko died relatively early, in 1065, at which point his lands came under the authority of Bolesław II.

 His father had left him a stabilised country; Bolesław II continued his foreign policy on surrounding his realm with allied kingdoms in order to prevail against the extensive Holy Roman Empire in the west; he aimed to have Poland eventually bordering only allied countries.
 This is said to be the main reason behind his numerous foreign interventions: in 1060–1063 he intervened in Hungary to aid his uncle King Béla I in the inheritance conflict with his nephew Solomon, who was backed by his brother-in-law King Henry IV of Germany.
 As a result, Béla, in 1061, with the support of Polish troops, gained power.